 Think of it this way, imagine you only have "X" amount of creative currency for every adventure, and that each photo you take consumes some of it.
 You don't want to waste your creative currency away and end up with a bunch of junky photos.
 You want to make the most of your adventures and create photos you truly care about, so only take the shot when you're happy with what you see.

 Sometimes what looks good on the spot looses it's charm when you see it on your big screen in better lighting.
 Try taking several photos that you're really happy with to increase your chances of getting that perfect shot that lives up to your experience.

 Our top 6 Photos out of 126 (All shot on iPhone + Travel Lens)

 If your pictures seem to be missing something try getting in them by taking a selfie, setting up a tripod and running into the shot, or ask your friends to get in the shot.
 Having people in your picture will give it more perspective and context.
 Plus your friends will love you for every epic picture you take of them.
 Win win!

 Here's how we got our favorite shots

 The selfie was taken with the Travel Lens and Flexible Handgrip Tripod.
 It can be hard and scary to hold your phone over a cliff.
 The handgrip mode offers a perfect and secure way to get those risky shots.

 4. Get banger photos on any device

 These days it doesn't matter what device you're using, they're all generally quite good at taking pictures.
-To compare different devices, I took a picture on my iPhone (with the Travel Lens), an entry level DSLR (Nikon D5200), and a GoPro Session Hero 5.
-Each have their advantages and disadvantages, but with a little effort you can get good results:
+To compare different devices, I took a picture on my iPhone (with the Travel Lens), an entry-level DSLR (Nikon D5200), and a GoPro Session Hero 5.
+Each has their advantages and disadvantages, but with a little effort you can get good results:

 5. Don't fall into a cave